• Templates & Playbooks

 This is the final step in your multichannel sequences, letting prospects know the ball is in their court.
 For those who have been putting off a reply, this creates a clear and compelling reason to act.
 It moves them from passive consideration to active decision-making.
 The potential end of the conversation is a powerful motivator that can turn a cold lead into a warm reply.

-When to Send a Breakup Email
+When Should You Send a Breakup Email?

 Timing is everything.
 Send a breakup email too soon, and you seem impatient.
 Send it too late, and you’ve wasted weeks chasing a dead end.
 The goal is to find that perfect moment where you’ve shown genuine persistence without becoming a nuisance.
 This isn’t about guesswork.
 It’s about following a clear framework based on how your prospect behaves.